There’s a reason many of the world’s greatest manufacturers practice lean.

 Joe Kennedy of the Information Technology and Innovation Foundation said it well: “If the history of automation teaches us anything, it is that while automation can temporarily displace some workers, it also raises living standards for society by reducing costs, improving quality and allowing people to concentrate on higher-value work."

-2) Lean Manufacturing is a Journey, Not a Destination
+2) A Lean Manufacturing System is a Journey, Not a Destination

 I see many companies approach lean manufacturing as more of a program or project than a culture or way of life.
 The problem with that is that it sets an expectation that there’s a completion to the “lean project.”

-The reality is that lean manufacturing should provide the guiding principles that are used to run the business.
+The reality is that a lean manufacturing system should provide the guiding principles that are used to run the business.

 When I hear companies say something like “we’ve still got a long way to go,” I know they have the right mentality.